 When to eat:

 Eating well in France often means sticking to meal times.
-Some of the best local restaurants are the smaller, family-run restaurants open from 12.00 – 14.30 for lunch and then everyone will pop home during the afternoon only to re-open earliest 19.00 closing again anytime from 22.00.
+Some of the best local restaurants in Paris are the smaller, family-run restaurants open from 12.00 – 14.30 for lunch and then everyone will pop home during the afternoon only to re-open earliest 19.00 closing again anytime from 22.00.
 Cafés and larger restaurants tend stay open from lunch time to late.
 If you want to eat your evening meal before 20.30 you can but you will be eating with other tourists.

 What to eat: